 IMGs seeking to be matched to a residency position in British Columbia are required to participate in UBC’s Clinical Assessment Program (CAP).
 The CAP provides a transparent and equitable process designed to support UBC residency programs’ assessment of candidates’ past clinical experience as both a learner and a practitioner, and to evaluate their potential for success in residency training and suitability for working in communities across B.C.
 Since 2017, the number of CAP positions has tripled from 100 to 300.

-UBC’s Clinical Assessment Program will only be offered in October of each year.
+UBC’s Clinical Assessment Program will only be offered in the fall of each year.
 All 300 selected candidates will take the MMI assessment in one weekend.
-A combination of Medical Council of Canada Qualifying Exam Part 1 (MCCQE1) scores and a file review will be used to select candidates for a CAP position.
+A combination of Medical Council of Canada Qualifying Exam Part 1 (MCCQE1) score, National Assessment Collaboration Examination (NAC OSCE) score, and a file review will be used to select candidates for a CAP position.

 Over the course of the one-day assessment using the Multi Mini Interview (MMI) format, candidates will participate in a series of structured oral interviews, with each interview assessing their competence relative to one of more of the CanMEDS roles.